 - Advanced Search

-Advance Search allows you to search forms based on specified form properties.
-This provides a more specific results than full-text search.
-Advance search includes search based on tags, properties (such as Author, Description, and Title), modification date, and full text.
+Advance Search allows you to select the parameter against which keyword is to be matched.
+This provides a more accurate set of results based on the search.
+Advance search includes search based on tags, properties (such as Author, Description, and Title), modification date and full text.

-Lister displays forms based on the search parameters.
-Each form in the search result is displayed with an icon, which is hyperlinked to the associated form.
-You can click the icon to open and work with the associated form.
+Lister displays forms based on the search made by the user.
+Each form in the search result displays with an associated icon.
+The icon for each result is hyperlinked to the associated form.
+Click the icon to open and work with the associated form.

 The forms can be accessed from the link provided along with the form in the Search and Lister component of the page.